ibm-cloud-docs/dns/ro-migration.md

 Yes, all your branding settings, along with any customized messaging content, are carried over to your new account at OpenSRS.

-#### Can I migrate to OpenSRS before the End of Service date?
+#### Can I migrate to OpenSRS before the end of service date?
 {: #500-migrate-before-eos}
 {: faq}
 {: support}

-Yes, you can migrate to OpenSRS before the End of Service date.
+Yes, you can migrate to OpenSRS before the end of service date.
 However, we recommend waiting for your account to be automatically migrated, when all your customizations are copied over.
 Allow us to do the heavy lifting for you.

 #### When can I access my account in the new Tucows’ OpenSRS Reseller account?
 {: #500-when-to-access}
 {: faq}
 {: support}

 Accounts are provisioned in October 2021 at OpenSRS.
-You will be able to access your accounts using your IBM username followed by `_srs` (for example, `username_srs`).
+You are able to access your accounts by using your IBM username followed by `_srs` (for example, `username_srs`).
 You can use the **Forgot Password** link if you need to reset your password.

    If you reset your password, the same email address is used from your previous account.
    {: note}